mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

 * Averroes' most important contribution to the development of philosophy was the series of commentaries—38 in total—that we wrote on the works of Aristotle.

+## Maimonides (1138–1204)

+* *The guide of the perplexed* was designed to reconcile the apparent contradictions between philosophy and religion, which troubled educated believers.
+Biblical teaching and philosophical learning complement each other, he maintained; true knowledge of philosophy is necessary if one is to have full understanding of the Bible.
+Where the two appear to contradict each other, difficulties can be resolved by an allegorical interpretation of the sacred text.
+* Maimonides' project for reconciling philosophy and religion depends on his heavily agnostic view of the nature of theology.
+We cannot say anything positive about God, since he has nothing in common with people like us: lacking matter and totally actual, immune from change and devoid of qualities, God is infinitely distant from creatures.